-Other fees included on your bill are the water supply fee, stormwater fee, TCEQ fee and the Edwards Aquifer Authority fee.
+Other fees included on your bill are the water supply fee, Uplift Assistance Program fee, stormwater fee, TCEQ fee and the Edwards Aquifer Authority fee.

-If you request that SAWS either turn on or turn off water service and this requires a personal visit from a SAWS professional, a meter trip fee of $10 will be assessed.
-The meter trip fee was approved as a new charge by the City of San Antonio City Council in January 2008.
-The fee is $5 for those customers who qualify for participation in the SAWS Affordability Programs.
+If you request that SAWS either turn on or turn off water service and this requires a personal visit from a SAWS professional, a meter trip fee of $12 will be assessed.
+The fee is $6 for those customers who qualify for participation in the SAWS Affordability Programs.

 Currently, our billing system is unable to itemize the meter trip fee charge on the bill, so it appears in the “Previous Balance” line.
 We are working to rectify this issue and appreciate your patience.